luvluvdt3/ML_QCMs/cc4.md

 # 6. Learning neural network meaning
 - determine weight of each neuronne (poids)

-# 7. What can we use as loss function?
-(Krysto a skip)
+# 7. What can we use as loss function for regression?
 - Mean Square Error (mse also: rmse)

+# 7.1 What can we use as loss function for classification?
+- Binary crossentropy & categorical crossentropy

 # 8. Order of gradient descent
 - output -> input